Week

 Berries

-have long been known to be rich sources of nutrients -- from B
+have long been known to be rich sources of nutrients

-vitamins to C -- and packed with fiber.
-But it's their phytochemical
+-- from B vitamins to C -- and packed with fiber.

-content that seems to have intrigued scientists lately.
-These
+to have intrigued scientists lately.
+These disease-fighting

-disease-fighting compounds appear to offer a defence against a
+compounds appear to offer a defence against a

-range of illnesses including heart disease and stroke, certain
+range of illnesses including heart disease and

-cancers and even cognitive decline.
+stroke, certain cancers and even cognitive decline.

 Considering

-the accumulating evidence on the health benefits of berries, it's
+the accumulating evidence on the health benefits

-wise to enjoy them all year long.
-When fresh ones aren't available
+of berries, it's wise to enjoy them all year long.

-for a real berry treat.
+free frozen yogurt for a real berry treat.

 Berry